How to Test Banking Apps on Real iOS & Android Devices?

 2. User Interface Testing

 User-friendly interfaces can make or break your banking app.
 Which is why QA testers can opt to test the app UI with BrowserStack Percy.
-It allows QA testers to test the user interface and its functionalities within a few clicks.
+It allows QA testers to test the user interface and its functionalities with a few clicks.

 3. Mix of Manual & Automation Testing